We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Portable Container Labeling

-Portable containers are used to transfer chemicals from labeled containers, and need not be labeled if immediately used by the employee who transferred the chemical.
+Portable containers used for transferring chemicals from labeled containers do not require labeling if the chemical is to be immediately used by the employee who performed the transfer.

-Drugs which are dispensed by a pharmacy to a health care provider for direct administration to a patient are exempted from labeling.
+Drugs dispensed by a pharmacy to a health care provider for direct administration to a patient are exempt from labeling.

 It's important to know that portable containers must be under the positive control of the employee using it.
 Let's say an employee is cleaning some parts with solvent he has placed in a plastic container.
 As long as the employee is using it for immediate use and can prevent another employee from exposure, labeling is not required.
 But what if he walks away from the workstation to go on a break (or for any reason), and loses control of the chemical?